unwiredben/backyard-chicken-adventure/README.md

 # backyard-chicken-adventure

+by Ben Combee and Elias Combee

-Alexa skill for a simple adventure game, written with my 6-year old Elias
+Alexa skill for a simple adventure game

+invcocation name: backyard chicken adventure